jj5/mini-project/src/JMP001-jj5/README.md

-This project uses an Arduino Leonardo with an attached touch screen to emulate a USB keyboard and send alt-key code combinations to a Microsoft Windows computer in order to facilitate the entry of twelve custom symbols, such as a copyright symbol © or an uppercase Green Omega Ω and so on.
+This project uses an Arduino Leonardo with an attached touch screen to emulate a USB keyboard and send alt-key code combinations to a Microsoft Windows computer in order to facilitate the entry of twelve custom symbols, such as a copyright symbol © or an uppercase Greek Omega Ω and so on.

 Note: this implementation is a fairly bare bones proof-of-concept implementation.
 A fuller implementation would include support for more than twelve symbols.
 Also it would be nice to figure out how support might be added for Linux or Apple